foliojs/pdfkit/docs/text.coffee.md

 * `underline` - whether to underline the text
 * `strike` - whether to strike out the text
 * `continued` - whether the text segment will be followed immediately by another segment.
 Useful for changing styling in the middle of a paragraph.
+* `features` - an array of [OpenType feature tags](https://www.microsoft.com/typography/otspec/featuretags.htm) to apply.
+If not provided, a set of defaults is used.

 Additionally, the fill and stroke color and opacity methods described in the [vector graphics section](vector.html) are applied to text content as well.